ConesaLab/tappAS/README.md

 ### Documentation
 Documentation and videotutorials can be found at https://app.tappas.org/ (site under development).

+Users are welcome to follow our recorded [ISMB2020 tutorial](https://www.youtube.com/watch?reload=9&v=yUYlLOQmO1A), in which we describe the tappAS application in detail, and demonstrate how to run and interpret some of the analysis.
+Necessary data and slides can be downloaded [here](https://app.tappas.org/resources/downloads/tutorials/tappAS_projectData.zip).

 Comprehensive information about the methods and graphics implemented in tappAS, their interpretation and how to run them can be found within the application.
 Each window and panel contains a **Help Menu** as a source of built-in documentation.
 To access it, click the [**?**] icon available in the different windows and panels.

 ### Contact
+If you have questions about how to best use tappAS with your data, please check our [Frequently Asked Questions](https://app.tappas.org/faqs/) section for common use cases (most of the questions we routinely receive from users have been answered in FAQs).

 If you encounter a bug or error using or installing tappAS, please [open an Issue](https://github.com/ConesaLab/tappAS/issues) to report it.